moditect/jfrunit-examples/spring-jooq-gradle/README.md

 # Gradle + Spring Boot + JOOQ Example

+This example shows how to emit JFR events from jOOQ upon the execution of SQL queries.
-This example uses [Gradle JVM toolchains](https://docs.gradle.org/current/userguide/toolchains.html) and Java 17.
+It uses [Gradle JVM toolchains](https://docs.gradle.org/current/userguide/toolchains.html) and Java 17.

 To run this example: